Shawnee Indian Facts

 - The Shawnee are not known for their elaborate clothing.
 Both men and women wore fairly basic clothing styles that were often adopted from other Indian tribes that they came into contact with.

-- Women mostly wore wraparound skirts with leggings while the men wore traditional breechcloths with leggings.
+- Women mostly wore wraparound skirts with leggings, while the men wore traditional breechcloths with leggings.

 - Ponchos and moccasins were standard attire for men and women.